 We know from experience what motivates both plaintiffs and defendants.
 This dual perspective informs not just our trial tactics, but also our approach to settlement negotiations and mediation presentations.
 We are successful in court because we understand our opponent's case as well as our own.

 The Will to Win

 At Susman Godfrey, we want to win because we are stand-up trial attorneys, not discovery litigators.
 We approach each case as if it is headed for trial.
 Everything that we do is designed to prepare our attorneys to persuade a jury.
 When you are represented by Susman Godfrey, the opposing party will know that you are willing to take the case all the way to a verdict if necessary; this fact alone can make a good settlement possible.

-The American Lawyer award confirmed Susman Godfrey's longstanding reputation as one of the premier firms of trial lawyers in the United States.
+Susman Godfrey has a longstanding reputation as one of the premier firms of trial lawyers in the United States.
 We are often brought in on the eve of trial to "rescue" troubled cases or to take the reins when the case requires trial lawyers with a proven record of courtroom success.

 We also want to win because we share the risk with our clients.
 We prefer to work on a contingency-fee basis so that our time and efforts pay off only when we win.
 Our interests are aligned with our clients-we want to achieve the best-possible outcome at the lowest possible cost.

 Finally, we want to win because each of our attorneys shares a commitment to your success.
 Each attorney at the firm — associate as well as partner — examines every proposed contingent fee case and has an equal vote on whether or not to accept it.
 The resulting profit or loss affects the compensation of every attorney at the firm.
 This model has been a tremendous success for both our attorneys and our clients.
 In recent years, we have achieved the highest profit-per-partner results in the nation.
 Our associates have enjoyed performance bonuses equal to their annual salaries.
 When you win, our attorneys win.